Home | Browse Topics | Family law | Relationships and break-ups | Marriages, civil unions and de facto relationships

 Marriage is a legal relationship between two people.
 Two people can get married if:

-• neither of them is currently married or in a civil union with someone else, and
+• neither of you are currently married or in a civil union with someone else, and

-• they’re 18 or older, or, if either or both of them are aged 16 or 17, they’ve got permission from a Family Court Judge to get married (see below, “16 and 17-year-olds need a judge’s permission to get married”), and
+• you’re 18 or older, or, if either or both of you are aged 16 or 17, you’ve got permission from a Family Court judge to get married (see: “16 and 17-year-olds need a judge’s permission to get married” on page 256), and

-• they’re not closely related by blood, marriage, civil union or adoption (a list of the kinds of relationships that are not allowed is in Schedule 2 of the Marriage Act 1955).
+• you’re not closely related by blood, marriage, civil union or adoption (a list of the kinds of relationships that aren’t allowed is in Schedule 2 of the Marriage Act 1955).

-Same-sex couples can get married: marriage is legally defined as “the union of two people, regardless of their sex, sexual orientation, or gender identity”.
-However, although same-sex couples can marry, ministers and priests can legally refuse to marry a same-sex couple on religious grounds.
+As long as you fit those criteria, you can get married.
+Marriage is legally defined as “the union of two people, regardless of their sex, sexual orientation, or gender identity”.
+However, ministers and priests can legally refuse to marry a couple on religious grounds.

 How you get married: The process